 Transporter may, in its sole discretion, accept nominations at such later times as operating conditions permit and upon confirmation that corresponding upstream and downstream arrangements in a manner satisfactory to Transporter have been made.
 Transporter will first schedule nominations received in accordance with the timeliness set forth in Section 18.2.
 Transporter will then determine if it will accept and schedule nominations received after the applicable nomination deadlines.

 All Standing Nominations shall remain in place for the duration of a Month until changed by Shipper with a new nomination.
-New nominations to replace Standing Nominations must be received by Transporter’s Market Services Department in accordance with the scheduling timelines set out in Section 18.2 and Section 18.3
+New nominations to replace Standing Nominations must be received by Transporter in accordance with the scheduling timelines set out in Section 18.2 and Section 18.3

 If Shipper submits to Transporter an Intraday Nomination or a new nomination replacing a Standing Nomination, and Transporter does not receive confirmation of the newly nominated quantities from the upstream and downstream connected parties, Transporter shall schedule the lesser of 1) the newly nominated quantity or 2) the quantity confirmed with upstream and downstream connected parties.